Nobel-Justin/Oviz-Bio-demo/Mut_OnGenes/markdown/Mut_OnGenes-About.markdown

    - support MAF and VCF input file.

 ### v1.0.4
-   - fix page refreshing when task finished.
+   - fix page refreshing when a task finishes.
-   - fix link of job name in task monitor.
+   - fix job name link in task monitor.
-   - change 'Depth File' as optinal input.
+   - change 'Depth File' as optional input.
-   - fix displaying of transcript without domains.
+   - fix displaying of the transcript without domains.
-   - allow to hide the depth spectrum.
+   - allow hiding the depth spectrum.

 ### v1.0.3
    - task monitor for mutation annotation.
-   - display AA changes on protein level.
+   - display AA changes on the protein level.
    - update mutation icons.
    - fix sidebar transcript selection.
    - fix the exon interval display on each level.
-   - fix the current range display of minus strand gene.
+   - fix the current range display of the minus-strand gene.
    - fill the exon gap on cDNA and protein levels.

 ### v1.0.2